PLN-team/pyPLNmodels/README.md

 # PLNmodels: Poisson lognormal models

-> The Poisson lognormal model and variants can be used for analysis of mutivariate count data.
+The Poisson lognormal model and variants can be used for analysis of mutivariate count data.
-> This package implements
+This package implements
-> efficient algorithms extracting meaningful data from difficult to interpret
+efficient algorithms extracting meaningful data from difficult to interpret and complex count data.
+It has been built to scale on large datasets even though it has memory limitations.
+Possible fields of applications are
-> and complex count data.
-It has been built to scale on large datasets even
+- test
-> though it has memory limitations.
+- test bis
 <!-- accompanied with a set of -->
 <!-- > functions for visualization and diagnostic.
 See [this deck of -->
 <!-- > slides](https://pln-team.github.io/slideshow/) for a -->